-Have you ever been in that awkward position at work where you’ve discovered a colleague who’s noticeably upset or even crying, and not known what to do or to say?
+Have you ever been in that awkward position at work where you've seen a colleague reduced to tears by someone's rude behavior?

 Well I have... actually more than once!

-It was a female colleague of mine.
-Someone I knew enough to say “hello” to in the morning, but not someone who I was particularly close to because we worked in different departments.
-I’d just gone to the toilet and there she was… upset and obviously a bit tearful.
+I'd just gone to the restroom and there she was, obviously upset.
+A colleague I knew enough to say "hello" to in the morning, but not someone who I was particularly close to, as we worked in different departments.
 We had that awkward embarrassing silence, where neither one of us knew what to do.
 Should I leave?
-Ask her what’s wrong?
-Pretend that I hadn’t seen she was emotional?
+Ask her what's wrong?
+Pretend that I hadn't seen she was emotional?